The Perfect Answer

 “It’s fine.
 The cat lives on this floor and knows his way around.”

 As he spoke, Levi headed towards a door that Madeline thought might be a pantry.

 She was not prepared for what was on the other side.

-Instead of a simple two bedroom apartment, Levi’s place was actually a loft.
+Instead of a simple two bedroom apartment, Levi’s place was a loft apartment.
 Behind the door from the kitchen was a large open space with hardwood floors and minimal natural window lighting.
 There was a multi-station gym, some balance beams, a punching bag, rock climbing wall, and a Wing Chun wooden practice dummy.
-At the end of the room was a freight elevator, and parked next to that was the motorcycle they had rode in on the other night.
+At the end of the room was a freight elevator, and parked next to that was the motorcycle they had ridden in on the other night.

 “This is where we’ll be training,” Levi stated.
 “You’ll need to raise your stamina, dexterity, and bring your self-defense skills up a lot.
 I’m not going to be training you in a traditional program, because there are specific ways you need to fight specific attackers.
 The whole situation boils down to this… the more of my teaching you can absorb, the more your chances of survival increase.”

 Madeline nodded, still trying to take it all in.